blegends000-lab/business-storefront/PROJECT_RULES.md

 The document below is therefore deliberately strict, but it does not redefine the product.
 It references PRODUCT_SPEC.md as the product authority and establishes safeguards against uncontrolled AI changes.

-Create a new file in the repository named exactly:

 PROJECT_RULES.md

-Then paste everything inside the single block below into that file.

 # Business Storefront — Project Rules